close Business Finance Invest Bullets Most Viewed

 An IPO (Initial Public Offering) is the process through which a private company goes public by offering its stock to the general public.
 The company raises capital by publicly issuing its shares.

-The company that offers its shares is referred to as an “issuer”.
+The company that offers its shares is referred to as an “issuer.”
 The issuer offers its shares with the help of an investment bank.
-After IPO, the shares of the company are traded in the open market.
+After the IPO, the company's shares are traded in the open market.

-• Long-term benefits: A publicly-traded company can make an all-stock or cash and stock bid for another company it wants to acquire, instead of an all-cash bid which may require heavy borrowing.
-Stock and options are considered as a much more valuation incentive compensation, which allows a public company to attract and retain talents in the firm.
+• Long-term benefits: A publicly traded company can make an all-stock or cash-and-stock bid for another company it wants to acquire instead of an all-cash bid, which may require heavy borrowing.
+Stock and options are considered much more valuation incentive compensation, which allows a public company to attract and retain talents in the firm.

-The number of IPOs being issued can also be suggestive of the health of the stock market and the Economy.
+The number of IPOs issued can also suggest the health of the stock market and the economy.

-During a recession, the listing of IPOs gets dropped because the market price is undervalued.
-On the other hand, when a huge number of IPO listings happen, it means that the Economy and the market is getting back on track.
+During a recession, IPO listings are dropped because the market price is undervalued.
+On the other hand, a huge number of IPO listings means that the economy and the market are getting back on track.

 The IPO Process